The Wheaton Blog

 If you will be on the road for several days and you are concerned about protecting your information, consider installing a VPN, or virtual private network.
 This additional layer of protection keeps other people on public networks from being able to detect your IP address and internet activity, while simultaneously encrypting any information that comes or goes from your laptop or phone.
 Although it might seem like an extra step, setting up a VPN can make it much safer to surf while you are on the road.

 If you are faced with an upcoming move, don’t take any chances with your experience or the condition of your items.
-The moving professionals at Wheaton World Wide Moving are completely committed to helping each customer streamline their move by offering services like complimentary in-home estimates and flexible pricing.
+The moving professionals at Wheaton World Wide Moving are completely committed to helping each customer streamline their move by offering free in-home estimates and flexible pricing.

 Whether you are moving soon or you are planning a relocation next year, our team can help you to make the entire experience less stressful.
 To learn more, give our office a call today.